-The Company incurred net loss of \$348 million and \$218 million for the three months ended March 31, 2005 and 2004, respectively.
-The Company's net cash flows from operating activities were \$142 million and \$71 million for the three months ended March 31, 2005 and 2004, respectively.
+The Company incurred net loss applicable to common stock of \$353 million and \$294 million for the three months ended March 31, 2005 and 2004, respectively.
+The Company's net cash flows from operating activities were \$153 million and \$115 million for the three months ended March 31, 2005 and 2004, respectively.

 The Company has a significant level of debt.
-The Company's long-term financing as of March 31, 2005 consists of \$5.1 billion of credit facility debt and \$12.9 billion accreted value of high-yield notes.
-For the remainder of 2005, \$23 million of the Company's debt matures, and in 2006, an additional \$30 million of the Company's debt matures.
+The Company's long-term financing as of March 31, 2005 consists of \$5.1 billion of credit facility debt, \$12.9 billion accreted value of high-yield notes and \$957 million accreted value of convertible senior notes.
+For the remainder of 2005, \$23 million of the Company's debt matures, and in 2006, an additional \$152 million of the Company's debt matures.
 In 2007 and beyond, significant additional amounts will become due under the Company's remaining long-term debt obligations.

 The Company has historically required significant cash to fund debt service costs, capital expenditures and ongoing operations.
-Historically, the Company has funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and from cash on hand.
+Historically, the Company has funded these requirements through cash flows from operating activities, borrowings under its credit facilities, sales of assets, issuances of debt and equity securities and from cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2005, the Company generated \$142 million of net cash flows from operating activities, after paying cash interest of \$243 million.
+For the three months ended March 31, 2005, the Company generated \$153 million of net cash flows from operating activities, after paying cash interest of \$249 million.
 In addition, the Company used approximately \$211 million for purchases of property, plant and equipment.
-Finally, the Company had net cash flows used in financing activities of
+Finally, the Company had net cash flows used in financing activities of \$578 million, which included, among other things, approximately \$628 million in repayment of borrowings under the Company's revolving credit facility through a series of transactions in February 2005.
+This repayment was the primary reason cash on hand decreased by \$618 million to \$32 million at March 31, 2005.